Sarah Huckabee Sanders May Attend John McCain’s Funeral Even Though Trump Was Not Invited

 McCain, who died of brain cancer at the age of 81 on Saturday, “will be laid to rest at the U.S. Naval Academy Cemetery in Annapolis, Maryland,” according to his funeral schedule on his website.

-Due to the severity of his brain cancer, Senator McCain helped plan his funeral earlier in the year, asking that President Donald Trump not attend the service, after the president publicly disgraced McCain on multiple occasions.
+Due to the severity of his brain cancer, Senator McCain helped plan his funeral earlier in the year.
+He specifically asked that President Donald Trump not attend the service, after the president publicly disgraced McCain on multiple occasions.

-In a video obtained by TMZ, press secertary Sarah Huckabee Sanders is asked if the president will attend the funeral, to which she answers “We’ll keep you posted,” but the outlook is unclear.
+In a video obtained by TMZ, press secretary Sarah Huckabee Sanders is asked if the president will attend the funeral, to which she answers “We’ll keep you posted,” but the outlook is unclear.

-When asked if she herself will attend, Sanders answered “absolutely,” she then noted that McCain was a war hero and his passing was a great loss for the country.
+When asked if she herself will attend, Sanders answered “absolutely,” then noted that McCain was a war hero and his passing was a great loss for the country.
 Press continued to ask if Trump would be in attendance, but Sanders would not budge on the question.

-Many doubt the president will be in attendance, he did not even attend Barbara Bush’s funeral and will likely pass on McCain’s especially with their reported “bad blood.”
+Many doubt the president will be in attendance, as he did not even attend Barbara Bush’s funeral and will likely pass on McCain’s especially with their reported “bad blood.”

-The bad blood began as Trump ran for the presidency and in 2015 visited Arizona.
+The bad blood began as Trump ran for the presidency, and in 2015 visited Arizona.
 After his visit, McCain said Trump had “fired up the crazies” in his state, beginning a battle.
-By the end of the month Trump had talked down about McCain’s Vietnam War service saying McCain was “not a war hero,” despite him spending more than five years as a POW and enduring endless torture.
+By the end of the month Trump had talked down about McCain’s Vietnam War service saying McCain was “not a war hero,” despite him spending more than five years as a POW and enduring torture.

 John McCain with his squadron, 1965. pic.twitter.com/hVx9Y8Kxmr